nitinkc/ToDoApp-Angular8/8-rourter-linking.md

 </div>
 ```

-use of Href wil have the page refreshed each time, this its a good practise to use routerLink
+use of Href will have the page refreshed each time, this its a good practise to use routerLink